-Speaking at a Spotlight Open House session, former actress Charlotte Thornton gives her top tips for refreshing your personal brand.
+Speaking at a Spotlight Open House session, Charlotte Thornton gives tips for refreshing your personal brand as an actor.

 Firstly know that you are brilliant!
 Always hold on to that thought.
 But there’s no point being brilliant if no one knows you exist and you don’t get to show it.
 Marketing and promotion are vital for performers looking for career opportunities so it's important to take some time to really think about your brand and how you can best promote yourself.
 Whether you are returning to the industry or haven't thought about your personal brand in a while, now is the time to start.

 You are your own company and you are totally in charge.
 Think of your career as a business and be strategic.
 Look at your ‘competitors’ and why they are doing well and see how you fit into the market.